Biggest Stadium in India

 • Capacity: 68,000

-• Established in 1864, Eden Gardens is often referred to as the “Mecca of Indian Cricket.”
-It is one of the oldest and most prestigious cricket venues in the world.
+• Established in 1864, Eden Gardens is often called the “Mecca of Indian Cricket.”
+It is one of the world’s oldest and most prestigious cricket venues.
 The stadium has hosted several World Cup finals, IPL matches, and historic Test matches, and it is known for its electrifying atmosphere when filled with passionate cricket fans.

 3. Shaheed Veer Narayan Singh International Cricket Stadium, Raipur